TritonDataCenter/rfd/rfd/0059/README.md

     This set of pkgsrc packages comes from
     <https://github.com/joyent/rfd/tree/master/rfd/0046#q2-base--or-minimal--or-something-in-between>.

+    TODO: Is `dateutils-0.3.1nb1` required?
+IMGAPI is using it right now but there is not history for why that package (which isn't included in the RFD 46 set) was included.
+For now we should exclude it from future users, and test removing it from IMGAPI's current list.

 2. Update your Makefile to get a 4.x sdcnode build.
 Something like this: